docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/service101/_index.md

 ---
-title: "Deploying Your First Kubernetes Service"
+title: "How to deploy Your First Kubernetes Service"
 linkTitle: "Deploying Your First Kubernetes Service"
 weight: 87
 description: >-